duneroadrunner/SaferCPlusPlus/README.md

 - Do not use scope types as members of classes or structs.
 	- Note that you can use the [`mse::make_xscope_pointer_to_member_v2()`](#make_pointer_to_member_v2) function to obtain a scope pointer to a member of a scope object.
 So it's generally not necessary for any class/struct member to be declared as a scope object.
 	- In the uncommon cases that you really want to use a scope type as a member of a class or struct, that class or struct must itself be a scope type.
 User defined scope types must adhere to the [rules](#defining-your-own-scope-types) of scope types.
-- Do not use scope types as base classes.
-	- There probably isn't much motivation to do this anyway.
-	- In the uncommon cases that you really want to use a scope type as a base class/struct, the derived class/struct must itself be a scope type.
-User defined scope types must adhere to the [rules](#defining-your-own-scope-types) of scope types.
 - Do not use scope types as function return types.
 	- In the uncommon cases that you really want to use a scope type as a function return type, it must be wrapped in the [`mse::TXScopeReturnValue<>`](#return_value) transparent template wrapper.
 	- `mse::TXScopeReturnValue<>` will not accept non-owning scope pointer types.
 Pretty much the only time you would legitimately want to return a non-owning pointer to a scope object is when that pointer is one of the function's input parameters.
 In those cases you can use the [`xscope_chosen()`](#xscope_chosen) function.